 Come and enjoy by the way you want, there are many interesting and fascinating things waiting for your exploration.
 Hanoi Old Quarter is more and more wonderful than you have ever known.

 2. Drinking Beer at Ta Hien Street

-Located in the Old Quarter of Hanoi, Ta Hien is a street with a lot of fun activities, special nightlife.
-There is some popular bar for you to chill here like 1990 bar, local bar, etc. Besides, one of the best parts of drinking beer here is that the beer is usually served along with delicious food in Hanoi, you definitely should try.
+Located in the Old Quarter of Hanoi, Ta Hien is a street with a lot of fun activities, especially about the nightlife in Hanoi.
+There are some popular bars for you to chill here like 1990 bar, local bar, etc. Besides, one of the best parts of drinking beer here is that the beer is usually served along with delicious food in Hanoi, you definitely should try.

 Like any other pub street, the atmosphere here becomes more lively when the night falls down with the influx of both locals and foreigners.
 The quietness of the street in the daytime is suddenly replaced with the noisiness, the whole street is crowded with groups of people drinking beer.
 Whether on weekdays or at weekends, Ta Hien is full of people.

 There is a joke spread widely among Vietnamese young people: “if you want to improve your English skills, the Ta Hien street is a must-place to go”.
 To be honest, this street really attracts foreigners from all nations and races as they seem to be fond of unique Vietnamese alcoholism cultures.
 If you are traveling alone, do not worry.
 In a few minutes, there will be some young people patting on your shoulders and talking to you like an old friend.
 That is what people usually talk about the friendliness of Vietnamese.